kisom/goutils/README.md

                     certificate request.
         fragment/   Print a fragment of a file. jlp/        JSON linter/prettifier.
-        pembody/    Print the body of a PEM certificate. showimp/    List the external (e.g. non-stdlib and outside the current working directory) imports for a Go file.
+	pem2bin/    Dump the binary body of a PEM-encoded block. pembody/    Print the body of a PEM certificate. showimp/    List the external (e.g. non-stdlib and outside the current working directory) imports for a Go file.